 The St Mary’s Cathedral on College Street at the end of Hyde Park is the oldest church in Australia.

-The idea for the church was first developed when Captain Arthur Phillip settled in Australia back in 1788, but it wasn’t until 1821 when construction first began.
+The idea for the church was first developed when Captain Arthur Phillip settled in Australia back in 1788, but it wasn’t until 1821 that construction first began.

 The original St Mary’s Cathedral was actually destroyed by fire in 1865.
 In 1868 the new church started to be built but became an ongoing project that didn’t finish until 2000.